By Audley Sri Lanka specialist Alison

 The beaches in the southwest of Sri Lanka stretch from the area around Galle, up to Bentota and round towards Yala National Park.
 They’re more popular than those along the east coast, and there is a variety of accommodation on offer.
 You’ll have the choice of some of the country’s best hotels, from intimate boutique properties, to five star resorts.

 The Elephant Transit Home in Uda Walawe National Park helps young elephants that have been orphaned, before integrating them back into the wild.
 This is the only elephant experience we recommend in Sri Lanka.

 Supported by the Born Free Foundation, the elephants are free to roam around and have very little human interaction.
 However, you can walk around on partially camouflaged wooden platforms to watch these majestic animals in their natural habitat.
 Twice a day you can watch the elephants being fed and there is a museum which explains about the work they do here.

-Uda Wallawe is also the habitat for a number of bird species indigenous to Sri Lanka, and some leopard.
+Uda Walawe is also the habitat for a number of bird species indigenous to Sri Lanka, and some leopard.
 I’d recommend just one night here to allow you time to visit the elephants as well as embark on a couple of game drives.

 Take the train to tea country and watch the tea-pickers at work